Posts

 Image

 Sorry for my long absence.
 I've been busy.
 This time, however, I have a question.
 Not for anybody in particular, just for whoever reads this, I guess.
 Last Wednesday was Rosa Parks' birthday, and it gave me an interesting thought.
-If it’s already been proven by pretty much every war ever fought that all people deserve the same basic rights, why did it take so long to grant, let alone accept them?
-Rosa Parks The entire reason we have wars is because people can’t find a way to agree, yet we still do it.
+Rosa Parks If it’s already been proven by pretty much every war ever fought that all people deserve the same basic rights, why did it take so long to grant, let alone accept them?
+The entire reason we have wars is because people can’t find a way to agree, yet we still do it.
 Look at this picture.
 I see nothing wrong with it.
 It’s just a group of kids having fun.
 Seriously, Rosa went to jail because someone didn’t want to sit next to someone different from them.
 That doesn’t even make sense.
 If you want further proof of the damage these mindsets cause, you can actually ask Ruby Bridges, the little girl on the far left in the picture, if the death threats shouted at her when she was five, which led to fear...